 The transition to a low carbon world has begun in earnest.
 Renewable energy is set to play an increasingly important role in meeting the planet's energy needs.
-The Energy Research & Consultancy group Wood Mackenzie reckon that by 2032, renewables will overtake conventional power sources, making them the world's fast-growing energy source.
+The Energy Research & Consultancy group Wood Mackenzie reckons that by 2032, renewables will overtake conventional power sources, making them the world's fast-growing energy source.
 The electrification of transport, homes and industry will require substantial investment into electricity generation for decades.
 Technological advances mean that the cost of developing renewables has been falling significantly, resulting in renewables like wind and solar becoming cheaper sources of electricity than those generated by fossil fuels in most parts of the world.
-But to be a viable and stable source of energy, they need storage.
+But to be a viable and stable source of energy for the grid, these renewable sources must be paired with flexible energy assets.

 The switch to renewables and changing demand habits is rapidly resulting in energy storage being seen as the next major frontier in electrification.
 Battery storage can effectively integrate high shares of solar and wind renewables in power systems around the world.
-Storage batteries offer a viable solution for storing intermittent energy supplies associated with renewable energy and so it is little surprise to see that the global energy storage market is growing fast.
+Storage batteries offer a viable solution for storing intermittent energy supplies associated with renewable energy and so it is of little surprise to see that the global energy storage market is growing fast.
 Wood Mac believes that in 2018 the market expanded to record levels with 147% year-on-year growth in GWh terms.
 In the next four years it expects to see growth in all directions as storage markets balloon.
 By 2024, the forecast is that the global market will increase to a sizeable 44GWh.